-- Initial CWN orders for these aircraft need to be placed to the NICC to be competed nationally. - The payload categories are a combination of the helicopter type and allowable payload, at 7,000 feet and 30 degrees Celsius. - o Example: 2.1200 - The 2 is the helicopter type. - The 1200 is the allowable payload. - All awarded model aircraft are represented on the following charts with either a payload category, or a low to high end payload category range. - When ordering, consider minimum performance needs when selecting a payload category.
-It is not necessary to use the range of payloads when ordering, if targeting a specific model aircraft.
-The range is used to illustrate the different capabilities of all vendor aircraft with that specific model. - By specifying the lowest acceptable payload category in the special needs of your order, it will include competition at that payload category and above. - Include any other specification in the special needs of your request. - For all modern aircraft, an additional justification in your request, such as a specific Exhibit from the parent contract should be included. - For twin engine, specify "twin engine" in your request.
+Initial CWN orders for these aircraft need to be placed to the NICC to be competed nationally.

+- The payload categories are a combination of the helicopter type and allowable payload, at 7,000 feet and 30 degrees Celsius for Type2 and Type 3 helicopters, and 8,000 feet and 25 degrees Celsius for Type 1 helicopters. - o Example: 2.1200 - The 2 is the helicopter type. - The 1200 is the allowable payload. - All awarded model aircraft are represented on the following charts with either a payload category, or a low to high end payload category range. - When ordering, please identify only one payload category in the special needs of the request.
+This is the lowest payload category that is technically acceptable for your request.
+Do not specify make or model. - By specifying the lowest acceptable payload category in the special needs of your order, it will include competition at that payload category and above. - o Example: You need a Type 1 w/a bucket that can lift a minimum of 9,000 lbs. - Your order would be for a 1.9000 helicopter with a bucket - We would then compete all T1's with a bucket that could lift 9,000 lbs. and above. - Please include any other specification in the special needs of your request.
+For all modern aircraft, please include an additional justification in your request, such as a specific Exhibit from the parent contract.
+For twin engine, specify "twin engine" in your request. - For additional assistance with ordering, please contact your Regional Helicopter Operations Specialist or National Rotor-Wing Coordinators.